EyeCode/jquery-class/README.md

 To access bar from foo you simply do <code>this.Bar.anyFunctionOrVar()</code> or <code>Foo.Bar.anyFunctionOrVar()</code><br>
 To access foo from bar you simply do <code>Foo.anyFunctionOrVar()</code>

-const used as a constant is simply a getter.
+consts are used as a constant holder where sub variable are simply a getter.
 If used like the exemple above, this give something like <code>Foo.someConstant() // >> return "constant"</code>